rafidalwahid/next.js_project_management/docs/features/authentication.md

 Permissions are checked using the database-backed permission service:

+#### Server-Side Permission Checks

+In API routes and server components, use the `PermissionService` to check permissions:

 ```typescript
 // Example permission check in API route
 export async function POST(req: NextRequest) {